yangzk/Hard_disk_visualization/README.md

 There is a short video demo here https://youtu.be/h8d5mz2V-hY.
 You can also play it:

-1. Choose your platform, download all the files in the folder.
+1. Go to the folder Hard_disk_visualization, choose your platform folder and download all the files in that folder.
 2. Decompress the out_fail.csv from the data folder.
 3. Run the executable file and have fun!